ansible/workshops/exercises/ansible_network/1-explore/README.md

 ## Objective

 Explore and understand the lab environment.
-This exercise will cover:

-* Determining the `ansible-core` version running on the control node
-* Locating and understanding the Ansible configuration file (`ansible.cfg`)
-* Locating and understanding an `ini` formatted inventory file

 These first few lab exercises will be exploring the command-line utilities of the Ansible Automation Platform.
 This includes